Gscorreia89/pyChemometrics/README.md

 and make use of the [cross-validation and model selection functionality from scikit-learn](http://scikit-learn.org/stable/modules/cross_validation.html#cross-validation).

 ### Instalation
-To install, simply navigate to the main package folder and run
+To install, simply navigate to the main package folder and run:

     python setup.py install

-Alternatively, using pip:
+Alternatively, using pip (from source):

     pip install /pyChemometricsDirectory/

+Or from Pypi:

+    pip install pyChemometrics

 Installation with pip allows the usage of the uninstall command